cdlib/eschol-ui/README.md

 }
 ```

-Other, less-common nested parts in the UI library include [pseudo-classes](https://www.w3schools.com/css/css_pseudo_classes.asp) and [pseudo-elements](https://www.w3schools.com/css/css_pseudo_elements.asp).

-### Chunks of Common Styles

-Components and objects frequently have chunks of common styles used within them.
-This is made possible by Sass placeholders and mixins.
+Similar to CSS combinators are [pseudo-classes](https://www.w3schools.com/css/css_pseudo_classes.asp) and [pseudo-elements](https://www.w3schools.com/css/css_pseudo_elements.asp).
+These are less-common in the UI library.

-#### Sass Placeholders
+### Sass Placeholders

-A Sass placeholder looks like a normal CSS class, except that it starts with a percent sign instead of a period, like this: `%c-block`.
-It gets applied to regular, class-based selectors by using the Sass directive `@extend` with the name of the placeholder class.
+Sass placeholders allow the chunking of common styles.
+They look like a normal CSS class, except that they start with a percent sign instead of a period, like this: `%c-block`.
+They get applied to regular, class-based selectors by using the Sass directive `@extend` and named according to the placeholder class.

 For example, `%c-flower` is the placeholder and its background style gets applied to `.c-flower__pedals`: